Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.nb.md

 * `IInstantiationProcessor` is used to do custom data/instance manipulation during instantiation.
 Replaces the method `DataCreation` in `InstantiationHandler`
 * `IInstantiationValidator` is used to do custom validation during Instantiation.
 Replaces the method `RunInstantiationValidation` in `InstantiationHandler`

-If your `App/logic/InstantiationHandler.cs` looks like the code below you have no custom code here and can delete the class now and move on to [Upgrade ValidationHandler.cs and register new service](#upgrade-validationhandlercs-and-register-new-service)
+If your `App/logic/InstantiationHandler.cs` looks like the code below, you have no custom code here and can delete the class now and move on to [Upgrade ValidationHandler.cs and register new service](#upgrade-validationhandlercs-and-register-new-service)

 ```csharp
 using System.Collections.Generic;